Nicolas Isimat-Mirin

-Nicolas Johnny Isimat-Mirin ([nikɔla izima miʁɛ̃]; born 15 November 1991) is a French professional footballer who plays as a central defender for Dutch club Vitesse.
+Nicolas Johnny Isimat-Mirin ([nikɔla izima miʁɛ̃]; born 15 November 1991) is a French professional footballer who plays as a central defender for Greek Super League club Athens Kallithea.

 Early career

 Isimat-Mirin was born in Meudon, in the southwestern suburbs of Paris, to Guadeloupean parents.
 When he was six years old, his family moved to Roissy-en-Brie.
 Isimat-Mirin began his career at France at Roissy-en-Brie.
 During his time there, he became friends with Paul Pogba, Florentin Pogba and Mathias Pogba.
 Isimat-Mirin then moved to Clairefontaine football academy and is a graduate of football academy.

 Club career

 Valenciennes

 After his departure from Clairefontaine, Isimat-Mirin joined Rennes and spent two seasons at the club before transferring to Valenciennes in 2009.
 He spent the 2009–10 season playing on the club's Championnat de France amateur 2 team.
 Isimat-Mirin's progress led to him being called up to Valenciennes’ first team, appearing as an unused substitute against Bordeaux on 28 April 2010.